-Tyre pressure monitoring (TM)29
+Tyre pressure monitoring (TM)28

-The TM (Tyre Monitor) system senses tyre rotation speed in order to determine whether the tyres have the correct tyre pressure.
+The TM (Tyre Monitor) system senses the rotation speed of the tyres in order to determine whether they have the correct tyre pressure.
 If the pressure is too low, the tyre's diameter is changed and, as a result, so is the rotation speed.
 By comparing the tyres with each other the system can determine whether one or more tyres have pressure that is too low.